tardate/blog.tardate.com/README.md

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.

+Use `bin/new_post.rb` to generate a new post based on an existing template.

 Jekyll also offers powerful support for code snippets:

 ```md